Don’t let college planning become an afterthought during the difficult time of divorce.

 - A quality practice for high-net-worth families is the completion of a divorce decree or property settlement agreement that includes understandable terms of college costs.

-Nearly half of all U.S. marriages—and nearly half of all second marriages—end in divorce.
-Although recent trends demonstrate that divorce rates are improving, there are many complexities that result from these breakups, particularly when children are involved.
+Nearly half of all U.S. marriages—and more than half of all second marriages—end in divorce.
+There are many complexities that result from these breakups, particularly when children are involved.
 Decisions around the funding of college and completing financial aid forms properly can create many challenges for a divorced family.
 And unfortunately, high-net-worth families are not immune from these concerns.

-Specifying how to pay for college in the divorce decree
+Specifying how to pay for higher education in the divorce decree

 In cases where college funding is either voluntarily provided or issued as a result of a court or state mandate, a quality practice for high-net-worth families is the completion of a divorce decree or property settlement agreement that includes understandable terms of college costs.
 These agreements should include specific financial responsibilities for both parties in an effort to reduce confusion during the college years.
 More specifically, funding that defines tuition, room and board, books, and miscellaneous fees at a detailed level is critical to creating a clear expectation as part of the divorce proceedings.